Temigo/nu-wiki/chain/clustering/dense.md

 # Voxel Clustering

 Voxel clustering refers to the task of clustering point cloud data into different particle IDs.
-Currently there are two neural-network based models for voxel clustering: SPICE and GraphSPICE.
+Currently there are two neural-network based models for voxel clustering: SPICE, GraphSPICE, and Sparse Mask-RCNN.

 ## SPICE